 Katherine Arnold - Ms. Arnold is an Arizona-based professional engineer and expert on strategic environmental permitting and compliance.
-Ms. Arnold was formerly Director of Environment and VP Environmental and Regulatory Affairs for Hudbay's Rosemont Copper unit where she managed the NEPA process for a Plan of Operations for the Forest Service as well as 404 permitting that included Section 106 consultation, Section 7 consultation and mitigation planning.
-Her experience also includes over 17 years with Asarco in various positions spanning operations, management, and environmental engineering.
+Ms. Arnold was formerly Director of Environment and VP Environmental and Regulatory Affairs for Hudbay's Rosemont Copper Project.
+Her experience also includes over 17 years with Asarco in various positions spanning operations, management, financial accounting and environmental engineering.
 Kathy serves on several non-profit boards as a director, including the Montana Technological University Foundation where she chairs the Fundraising Subcommittee.
 Kathy has obtained an ICD.D designation through the Institute of Corporate Directors and the Rotman University Directors Education Program (December 2022).